WGBH/AAPB2/app/views/override/legal/orr-rules.md

 # AAPB Online Reading Room Rules of Use

-The American Archive of Public Broadcasting (the “AAPB”) is a project managed collaboratively by the WGBH Educational Foundation and the Library of Congress (“we” or “us”).
-The AAPB seeks to preserve and make accessible significant historical content created by public media, and the AAPB's Online Reading Room (the “ORR”) plays a central role in our mission.
+The American Archive of Public Broadcasting (the "AAPB") is a project managed collaboratively by the WGBH Educational Foundation and the Library of Congress ("we" or "us").
+The AAPB seeks to preserve and make accessible significant historical content created by public media, and the AAPB's Online Reading Room (the "ORR") plays a central role in our mission.
 In the ORR, you can view and listen to thousands of hours of digitized archival materials free of charge.
 We make the ORR and all content therein available in accordance with the copyright law of the United States, including the legal doctrine of fair use (17 U.S.C.